Attending a Protest

 Things to be aware of while traveling to and from the protest anchor link

 Automated License Plate Reader Systems (ALPRs) automatically record the license plates of cars driving through an area, along with the exact time, date, and location they were encountered.
 This technology is often used by law enforcement in the United States and many other countries, or employed by private companies such as Vigilant and MVTrac who then share license plate data with law enforcement and other entities.
 Amassed in huge databases, this data is retained for lengthy periods of time.
-These companies have lobbied and litigated vigorously against statutes that would ban the private collection of license plate data or otherwise regulate ALPRs.
 Essentially, your location can be tracked over time based on the driving history of any car registered to you, with very few legal limits in place as to how this data can be collected, accessed, shared, and retained.

 Read more in our Street Level Surveillance guide on ALPRs.

 Public transit considerations